 Most of the research on Epsom salt has been conducted on animals, so it is unclear if the same effects would occur in humans.

-So, what does the evidence say about Epsom salts used in an Epsom salt bath?
-Is Epsom salt safe for diabetics to use?
+So, what does the evidence say about Epsom salts used in a bath?
+Is Epsom salt safe for people with diabetes?

 No scientific evidence suggests that Epsom salt has benefits or is safe for people with diabetes.
-In fact, there are some potential risks associated with using Epsom bath salts.
+There are some potential risks associated with using Epsom bath salts.

 How Does Epsom Salt Affect Diabetes?

-Unlike other salts, Epsom salt has a high concentration of magnesium, which is why diabetics misunderstand Epsom salt usage.
+Unlike other salts, Epsom salt has a high concentration of magnesium, which is why people with diabetes misunderstand Epsom salt usage.

 • One study found that soaking feet in warm water and magnesium sulfate (the active ingredient in Epsom salt) may increase the risk of dry skin and cracked feet.
 This can lead to infections and further foot damage.